ebajramovski/m2-devtools/README.md

 Original codebase modified to remove unnecessary configuration and adapt configuration for personal purposes.

-Provides data as JSON for a specified page path and the form paths used (without base URL)
+Provides data as JSON for a specified page path and the paths used (without base URL)

 The shared bundle definition is defined in the path "*"